Russians advance in Ukrainian cities as war deepens and diplomatic efforts fail

 Russian soldiers detained Ivan Fedorov, the mayor of Russian-occupied Melitopol in the country’s south.
 Video footage shared on social media showed soldiers leading a figure with a hood over his head out of a building in the city.
 The incident prompted residents to gather in protest, chanting “Bring back the mayor!
 Bring back the mayor!” and “Freedom to the mayor!
 Freedom to the mayor!” according to videos posted to social media.

 Since Russia took the city two weeks ago, Fedorov had encouraged residents to protest.
 Russian propaganda has painted Ukrainians as being dominated by a minority of neo-Nazis and nationalists, and Putin has stated one of the goals of his invasion is the “de-Nazification” of Ukraine, prompting fears that individual Ukrainians will be targeted for arrest and attacks under Russian occupation.
 Fedorov, an ethnic Russian, was accused by Russia of supporting violence against innocent people in eastern Ukraine.

-Ukrainian President Volodymyr Zelensky called the alleged abduction a “a crime against democracy” and demanded Russia release him.
+Zelensky called the alleged abduction “a crime against democracy” and demanded Russia release him.

 World leaders, including Pope Francis, called on Russia to end its invasion.
 “In the name of God, stop!” the pontiff posted on Twitter Saturday.